 The Harappan language, however, can neither be proved directly nor can its affiliation be made known.
 However, a probable relation would be to the Proto-Dravidian or Elamo-Dravidian language.

 Many scholars tried to co-relate the Indus symbols and ritual objects with those used by the later Hindu and Buddhist cultures.
 But because the Indus script cannot be deciphered, no final conclusion can be drawn.
 Also, neither can one be certain about the precise meaning of symbols used in a particular period.

-This is probably because the meanings of a specific symbol might have changed over a period time.
+This is probably because the meanings of a specific symbol might have changed over a period of time.
 Therefore, the meaning of symbols can only be inferred by examining the different contexts in which the symbolic objects and representations were found.

-These symbols which were found during excavations along with the various artifacts bearing the Indus symbols so discovered, can be roughly classified into two categories namely symbols of religion and symbols of power.
+These symbols which were found during excavations along with the various artifacts bearing the Indus symbols so discovered can be roughly classified into two categories namely symbols of religion and symbols of power.
 Popular among these were the religious symbols.
-These symbols comprised of artistic portrayal of natural phenomena, abstract designs, images of plants and animals.
+These symbols comprised of the artistic portrayal of natural phenomena, abstract designs, images of plants and animals.
 They also comprised of whimsical sequences of human and animal forms.